 3. The mid-point between denial and regeneration . . . with or without us.

-1. What opens up when we remember who we are, accept what is inevitable, and prioritize what is pro-future and soul-nourishing.
+1. What opens up when we accept the inevitable, honor our grief, and prioritize what is redemptive, pro-future and soul-nourishing.